JavierTobar/GameDev/AI(HTN)/README.md

 You can only take 2 hits before being eliminated.
 Luckily you have 10 seconds of shield time that you toggle on/off with space bar.

-There are also some rats that are meant to simulated [steering behavior](https://www.gamedev.net/blogs/entry/2264855-steering-behaviors-seeking-and-arriving/).
+There are also some rats that are meant to simulate [steering behavior](https://www.gamedev.net/blogs/entry/2264855-steering-behaviors-seeking-and-arriving/).

 However, some forces still need fine tuning in order to appear more realistic.